J. Gordon Melton

-John Gordon Melton (born September 19, 1942) is an American religious scholar who was the founding director of the Institute for the Study of American Religion and is currently the Distinguished Professor of American Religious History with the Institute for Studies of Religion at Baylor University in Waco, Texas where he resides.
+John Gordon Melton (born September 19, 1942) is an American religious scholar who was the founding director of the Institute for the Study of American Religion and was the Distinguished Professor of American Religious History with the Institute for Studies of Religion at Baylor University in Waco, Texas where he resides.
 He is also an ordained minister in the United Methodist Church.

 Melton is the author of more than forty-five books, including several encyclopedias, handbooks, and scholarly textbooks on American religious history, Methodism, world religions, and new religious movements (NRMs).
-His areas of research include major religious traditions, American Methodism, new and alternative religions, Western Esotericism (popularly called occultism), and parapsychology, New Age, and Dracula and vampire studies.
+His areas of research include major religious traditions, American Methodism, new and alternative religions, Western Esotericism and occultism, and parapsychology, New Age, and Dracula and vampire studies.

-Early life
+Early life and education

 Melton was born in Birmingham, Alabama, the son of Burnum Edgar Melton and Inez Parker.
 During his senior year in high school, he came across The Small Sects in America by Elmer T. Clark; he became interested in reading as much as possible on alternative religions.

-In 1964, he graduated from Birmingham Southern College with an A.B. degree in geology.
+In 1964, he graduated from Birmingham–Southern College with an A.B. degree in geology.
 After completing his undergraduate education he matriculated into Garrett-Evangelical Theological Seminary to study theology and ancient church history, graduating first in his class with a Master of Divinity in 1968.
 He completed doctoral studies at Northwestern University with a Ph.D. in He married Dorothea Dudley in 1966, who had one daughter, Melanie.
 The marriage ended in divorce in 1979.
 His second wife is named Suzie.

-Main areas of research
+Career

+As of 2017 Melton was the incumbent Distinguished Professor of American Religious History with the Institute for Studies of Religion at Baylor University in Waco, Texas where he resides.
+He had retired as professor by 2023.

+Melton has authored several encyclopedic works on American religion.
+He authored the Encyclopedia of American Religions, first published by Gale in 1979, which he revised in several editions every few years.
+The book was a success.
+He also edited the later editions of the Encyclopedia of Occultism & Parapsychology.
 In his Encyclopedic Handbook of Cults in America, Melton distinguished the Christian countercult and the secular anti-cult movements.
 He articulated the distinction on the grounds that the two movements operate with very different epistemologies motives and methods.
 This distinction has been subsequently acknowledged by sociologists such as Douglas E. Cowan and Eileen Barker.
+As of 2006, he had edited 17 and written 30 books.

+In addition to religious studies, Melton has an interest in vampires, on which he has written several books.
 In 1997, Melton, Massimo Introvigne, and Elizabeth Miller organized an event at the Westin Hotel in Los Angeles where 1,500 attendees (some dressed as vampires) came for a "creative writing contest, Gothic rock music and theatrical performances."
+When Sony was accused of copyright infringement over a story involving vampires and werewolves in 2003, the company contacted Melton, who testified that stories about conflicts between the two sets of creatures had been present since the 1950s.
+The case was settled.